 - Other major repairs

-We’ll take a closer look at more in-depth pro forma considerations later in this series in the context of specific property types.
+We’ll take a closer look at more in-depth real estate pro forma considerations later in this series in the context of specific property types.